 - low sodium soy sauce + fresh grated ginger

-Add cabbage and carrot to saucepan, cover with water.
+- Add cabbage and carrot to saucepan, cover with water.
 Bring to a boil, cook 2-3 minutes until cabbage becomes tender.
-Drain water.
+Drain water and squeeze excess water.